SPARK (programming language): Security-related systems

 SPARK has also been used in secure systems development.
 Users include Rockwell Collins (Turnstile and SecureOne cross-domain solutions), the development of the original MULTOS CA, the NSA Tokeneer demonstrator, the secunet multi-level workstation, the Muen separation kernel and Genode block-device encrypter.

-In August 2010, Rod Chapman, principal engineer of Altran Praxis, implemented Skein, one of candidates for SHA-3, in SPARK.
-In comparing the performance of the SPARK and C implementations and after careful optimization, he managed to have the SPARK version run only about 5 to 10% slower than C. Later improvement to the Ada middle-end in GCC (implemented by Eric Botcazou of AdaCore) closed the gap, with the SPARK code matching the C in performance exactly.
+In August 2010, Rod Chapman, principal engineer of Altran Praxis, implemented Skein, one of the SHA-3 candidates, in SPARK.
+After careful optimization, he managed to have the SPARK version run only about 5 to 10% slower than the C implementation.
+Later improvements to the Ada middle-end in GCC (implemented by Eric Botcazou of AdaCore) closed the gap, with the SPARK code matching the C in performance exactly.

 NVIDIA have also adopted SPARK for the implementation of security-critical firmware.

 In 2020, Rod Chapman re-implemented the TweetNaCl cryptographic library in SPARK 2014.
 The SPARK version of the library has a complete auto-active proof of type-safety, memory-safety and some correctness properties, and retains constant-time algorithms throughout.
 The SPARK code is also significantly faster than TweetNaCl.